vegetableman/blog/content/about/index.md

 ### Other Interests:

-I enjoy riding motorbikes — it's solitude in spectacular motion.
-Between podcasts and blogs, I have finally managed to snuck in some fun books —  finished "Kitchen confidential" by Anthony Bourdain, currently reading "Fear and loathing at Rolling stone" by Hunter Thompson.
+I enjoy riding motorbikes — it's solitude in spectacular motion and working out.
+Between podcasts and blogs, I have finally managed to snuck in some books — currently reading "Fear and loathing at Rolling stone" by Hunter Thompson.

-Shelved interests (to keep myself accountable): Continue learning Japanese and that tenor sax.
+Shelved interests (to keep myself accountable): Continue learning Japanese and pick up that dormant rusting sax.

 ### This blog: